Mesh DHCP Extensions: GNU GPLv3

 Each node in the queue adds 100ms of lead time, to allow a possible DHCP server enough time to become active. eg, node #1 will become the DHCP server after 400ms, node #2 after 500ms, node #3 after 600ms, and so on.

-RP receives received and processed heartbeats from PC, forms a response, and sends it out onto the network to the relevant ...Read more »
+RP receives received and processed heartbeats from PC, forms a response, and sends it out onto the...Read more »